 - 1. The auditors' report expresses a qualified opinion on the general purpose financial statements of the City of Jeannette. - 2.
-One significant deficiency relating to the audit of the financial statements is reported in the general purpose financial statements. - 3.
-No instances of noncompliance material to the financial statements of the City of Jeannette. - 4.
+One material weakness and one significant deficiency relating to the audit of the financial statements are reported in the general purpose financial statements. - 3.
+No instances of noncompliance material to the financial statements of the City of Jeannette are reported. - 4.
 No significant deficiencies relating to the audit of the major federal award programs are reported in the general purpose financial statements. - 5.
 The auditors' report on compliance for the major federal award programs for the City of Jeannette expresses an unqualified opinion on all major federal programs. - 6.
 Audit findings relative to the major federal award programs for the City of Jeannette are not reported in this Schedule. - 7.
-The program tested as a major program is the US HUD Program, CFDA 14.228. - 8.
+The program tested as a major program is the US HUD Program, CFDA 14.239. - 8.
 The threshold for distinguishing Types A and B programs was \$300,000. - 9.
-The City of Jeannette was determined to be a low-risk auditee.
+The City of Jeannette was determined to be a high-risk auditee.